-History Rhymes and Then Repeats
+History Rhymes and Sometimes Repeats

-We have reached the point that we have to pray all the propaganda directed at Russia and Putin is wrong – utterly wrong.
-For if we are right and it turns out that Putin is a monster, a psychopath who holds nothing dear, and lacks any semblance of human values, then that atomic clock that measures how close we are to Doomsday is no longer needed because midnight is inevitable before the clock is slated to be updated by the Bulletin of Atomic Scientists, who update the clock at the beginning of the year.
+We have reached the point that we have to pray all the propaganda directed at Russia, and Putin is wrong – utterly wrong.
+For if we are right and it turns out that Putin is a monster, a psychopath who holds nothing dear and lacks any semblance of human values, then that atomic clock that measures how close we are to Doomsday is no longer needed because midnight is inevitable before the clock is slated to be updated by the Bulletin of Atomic Scientists, who update the clock at the beginning of the year.

 The clock originated in 1947 by the scientist responsible for the atomic bomb, J. Robert Oppenheimer.
 It was first set at 7 minutes to midnight – so close to 12 in recognition of a world in which man had developed and used tools that had the power to destroy human life.
 In 1991, the Cold War ended, and the clock was reset from 2 minutes to 17 minutes to midnight.
 The two most powerful military powers on the globe had made peace after more than 40 years of opposition focused on what type of government could best serve humankind.
 The undeclared winner of the Cold War was seen as the Greater West, where hopes ran high that Western-styled democracies would serve as a template for a new world order.

 Tragically, it was already more than 20 years past the time in which celebration would have made sense.
-In the early morning of June 5, 1968, RFK was assassinated, and with his death, came the death of the liberal democracy so beautifully defined by Thomas Jefferson in the Declaration of Independence.
+In the early morning of June 5, 1968, RFK was assassinated, and with his death came the death of the liberal democracy so beautifully defined by Thomas Jefferson in the Declaration of Independence.
 Kennedy’s death came just two months after the assassination of Martin Luther King.
 The two events are tied very close together in my mind, not just because of their proximity in time but because of the speech RFK in the wake of the King’s shooting.
 RFK found out about the shooting on a plane that was taking him to a political rally in Indiana.
 The crowd gathered to hear him speak would not have heard about the tragedy.
 Thus, he had little time to construct what he would say.
-The part of the speech that was most affecting at least in my opinion was: “My favorite poet was Aeschylus.
+The part of the speech that was most affecting, at least in my opinion, was: “My favorite poet was Aeschylus.
 He wrote:

 “In our sleep, pain which cannot forget falls drop by drop upon the heart until, in our despair, against our will, comes wisdom through the awful grace of God.